Co-vengers/Indian_constitution_chatbot/README.md

 ## License

-_This project is licensed under the MIT License - see the LICENSE file for details._
+_No license.
+This project is not licensed for public or commercial use._